CME Information

 Educational objectives

-After participating in this educational activity, participants should be able to:
+Upon completion of this learning activity, participants should be able to:

 Target audience

-This ASRA Pain Medicine CME program was developed specifically for physicians, residents, fellows, and scientists who care for patients with acute pain by providing regional anesthesia and other pain therapies.
+This ASRA Pain Medicine CME program was developed specifically for physicians, residents, fellows, and scientists.
 ASRA Pain Medicine supports a multidisciplinary and interprofessional approach to continuing education and patient care by also providing relevant education for other healthcare professionals not directly engaging in interventional regional anesthesia and/or pain medicine procedures.
 ASRA Pain Medicine offers learning opportunities to the national and international healthcare community.

 Accreditation and credit designation statements